cristianoc/arc-agi-2-abstraction-dataset/dsl/DSL_Research_Note.md

 ---

-## 8. Limitations & open questions
+## 8. Limitations & future extensions

-- **Expressiveness vs. discipline.** The lambda subset forbids loops and mutation; this is great for clarity but may require factoring additional general combinators as the corpus grows.
+### Current Limitations

+- **Not Turing-complete** (by design)—cannot express unbounded loops or stateful interaction.
+This is a feature, not a bug: it guarantees termination and polynomial complexity.

+- **Assumes primitives are pure, total, and polynomial-time**—domain operations must respect these properties.
+The validators check composition structure but trust that primitives (e.g., `extractComponents`) themselves meet these requirements.

-- **Naming divergence.** Because names mirror solver helpers, consistency depends on code hygiene; the registry’s uniqueness checks mitigate, but aliasing/equivalence detection across tasks remains future work.
+- **Naming divergence**—because names mirror solver helpers, consistency depends on code hygiene.
+The registry's uniqueness checks mitigate this, but aliasing/equivalence detection across tasks remains future work.
-- **Executable vs. descriptive.** The DSL is intentionally *descriptive* (validated, not interpreted).
-Connecting it to a small evaluator (or a search engine over the typed operations) could further close the loop with program synthesis.

 ---

-## 9. Minimal "how‑to"
+## 9. Contributor Quick Start

-### Adding or updating a task's DSL specification
+### Adding or updating a task's CompDSL specification

 1. **Write the specification** in `tasks/<task_id>/abstractions.md`:
    - **DSL Structure** section: list typed operations with signatures